Six Material Issues

 • Number of academic presentations and paper submissions

-• Number of patents held (Japanese and overseas)
+• Number of patents held (Japan and overseas)

 2. Provision of a stable supply of pharmaceuticals and medical devices of guaranteed quality